shyamal18122000/web-development-projects/README.md

 ### 1. color game project:-

-It contain code in html css and javascript.
+It contain a code file in which html, css and javascript is used to make the web page.

-After finishing the project it looks like the image given below.
+After finishing the project it looks like the image inside the floder with name img.png
-<a href="#">One</a>